ethanp/programming/Notes/Scala Notes.md

         session.getFriends()
     }

-We import the `global ExecutionContext` to give us access to the global thread-pool
+We import the `global ExecutionContext` to give us access to the global thread- pool

 We may also want to use a `Future` for tasks involving I/O